 Take advantage of a 30-minute telephone appointment to talk through your situation.
 We will explain your options and how we can help.
-You will find our family lawyers are friendly, approachable and knowledgeable.
+You will find our lawyers are friendly, approachable and knowledgeable.

 Whilst the process of getting a UK divorce can be quite simple, agreeing a financial settlement, dividing property and matters involving children can be more difficult to resolve.
 It is important that you have access to information and advice so that you make informed choices.

 How much does a divorce cost?

 Having dealt with thousands of divorces we know that every relationship is different and needs to be dealt with on an individual basis.
 That’s why we allocate an experienced lawyer to handle your case from start to finish.